bitcoindevkit/bdk-ffi/README.md

 # bdk-swift

-This project builds a swift package that provides swift language bindings to the [`bdk`] library.
-The swift language bindings are created by the [`bdk-ffi`] project which is included as a git submodule of this repository.
+This project builds a Swift package that provides [Swift] language bindings for the [`bdk`] library.
+The Swift language bindings are created by the [`bdk-ffi`] project which is included as a git submodule of this repository.

 ## How to Use

-To use the swift language bindings provided by the [`bdk-ffi`] project in your xcode iOS or MacOS project add this github repository and select one of the published versions.
-You may then import the `BitcoinDevKit` library.
+To use the Swift language bindings for [`bdk`] in your [Xcode] iOS or MacOS project add the github repository (https://github.com/bitcoindevkit/bdk-swift) and select one of the release versions.
+You may then import and use the `BitcoinDevKit` library in your Swift code.
 For example:

 ```swift
 import BitcoinDevKit